Budget surf trips: 10 ways to save money

 8. Try to stay as close to the waves as possible

-Nothing turns a budget surf trip on its head like having to order a taxi or jump in some other type of local transport to reach the waves every day.
+Nothing turns a cheap surf trip on its head like having to order a taxi or jump in some other type of local transport to reach the waves every day.

 Even though the actual cost of transport might be cheap, it will definitely add up if you intend on staying for more than a week.
 The best thing you can do then is try to stay close to the beach or at least stay with someone who offers beach transfers (that’s us!).

-Better yet, why don’t you stay right on the break with Rapturecamps.
+Better yet, why don’t you stay right on the break with Rapture Surfcamps.
 That way you can walk to the water’s edge or stroll down and check the surf every morning.

 If that doesn’t sound like the ultimate surf fantasy, we don’t know what does.